psahni/aws_saa_prep/neal_davis_course/Block and File Storage/ebs.md

     - Non boot vols are not deleted on termination
     - Persistent Storage for mission critical workloads

+    - An EBS volume is off-instance storage that can persist independently from the life of an instance.
+You can specify not to terminate the EBS volume when you terminate the EC2 instance during instance creation.
+    - EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.

 ### EBS Volumes

 * Gp2